sammy00/2016-learning-node/chapter04/README.md

 REPL is short for *read-eval-print loop*

-Whatever you type into REPL is, for the most part, processed no differently than if you had typed the JavaScript into a file and run the file using Node
+Whatever you type into REPL, for the most part, is processed no differently than if you had typed the JavaScript into a file and run the file using Node

-## REPL: First Looks and Unde ned Expressions
+## REPL: First Looks and Undefined Expressions
 + start by invoke `node` without any options
-+ To access the last expression, use the underscore/underline special variable (`_`)
++ to access the last expression, use the underscore/underline special variable (`_`)

-## Bene ts of REPL: Getting a Closer Understanding of JavaScript Under the Hood
+## Benefits of REPL: Getting a Closer Understanding of JavaScript Under the Hood
 Testing codes in REPL to check for unexpected side effects in our applications

 ## Multiline and More Complex JavaScript